This Under-The-Radar At-Home Nail Care Device Has Taken Off Amid The Pandemic

 Bellasonic’s electric nail file, which promises to deliver professional-level buffing, has promptly been integrated into self-taught manicurists’ nail maintenance.
 “The acrylic and gel crowd really embraced it,” says Driggers, adding, “I went from begging everyone and their mom to try it to suddenly having people like Sophie Uliano contact me saying she loved it and doing unsolicited Stories on her IG.”

 Driggers spent more than a decade developing the file and searching for a partner to fund his project.
-Its patented technology encompasses an oscillating head with a flat disc that Driggers says sets it apart from traditional spinning files.
+Its unique technology encompasses an oscillating head with a flat disc that Driggers says sets it apart from traditional spinning files.
 The product also comes with four interchangeable discs each with functions such as shaping, smoothing, buffing and shining, a USB charger and storage cradle.
 It’s priced at $79.95 on Amazon.

 Driggers explains, “Bellasonic is designed for precise grooming of nails, cuticles and surrounding skin while eliminating the burning sensation often caused by other options on the market.”
 He points out the electric file is helpful for people with arthritis or mobility issues.
 He’s received good customer feedback from individuals unable to bend over and reach their feet.